TeachBooks/mirror_mude_book/book/sandbox/1-7-continuous/Param_distr.md

 Gaussian distribution function: PDF and CDF.
 ```

 As shown in the legend, the black and blue lines present the same value of the standard deviation ($\sigma$), so in the PDF plot the width of the bell is the same.
 However, they have different values of the mean ($\mu$), which acts like a location parameter.
 Thus, increasing the mean moves the distribution towards the right, making more likely higher values of the random variable.
 You can also see that in the CDF plot.
-The distribution moves towards the right so for a given value, $x = 2$, $F(x=2) \approx 0.98$ for the black line and $F(x=2) \approx 0.84$ for the blue line.
+The distribution moves towards the right so for a given value, $x = 2$, $F(x\leq2) \approx 0.98$ for the black line and $F(x\leq2) \approx 0.84$ for the blue line.

 Regarding the standard deviation ($\sigma$), it can be interpreted as the dispersion around the mean ($\mu$).
 Thus, you can see in the PDF plot the the red distribution is wider that the black or blue ones, since the standard deviation is the double of the other two.
 You can also see the effect in the CDF plot, where the slope of the red distribution is more gentle than those of the black and blue distributions.

 ## Probability of other intervals

 We saw that the CDF provides us with the non-exceedance probabilities, this is $[-\infty, x]$.
 But what happens if we are interested in the probabilities of another intervals?
 It is common to be interested in the probability of exceeding a value.
 For instance, wind speeds over a value can damage an structure or concentrations of a nutrient higher than a value can lead to eutrophication.
-Therefore, we want to integrate from  from a value $x$ to $\infty$.
+Therefore, we want to integrate  from a value $x$ to $\infty$.
 Here the probability axioms make this easy, since the PDF integrates to 1 over the sample space of the random variable:

 $
 \int_x^{+\infty}{f(x)dx} = 1 - \int_{-\infty}^x{f(x)dx} = 1 - F(x)